POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/colepropertypage-class.md

 ### <a name="return-value"></a>Wartość zwracana

-PRAWDA, jeśli strona właściwości została zmodyfikowana.
+Ma wartość TRUE, jeśli strona właściwości została zmodyfikowana.

-## <a name="colepropertypageoneditproperty"></a><a name="oneditproperty"></a>COlePropertyPage::OnEditProperty
+## <a name="colepropertypageoneditproperty"></a><a name="oneditproperty"></a> COlePropertyPage:: OnEditProperty

-Struktura wywołuje tę funkcję, gdy określona właściwość ma być edytowany.
+Struktura wywołuje tę funkcję, gdy określona właściwość ma być edytowana.

 ```
 virtual BOOL OnEditProperty(DISPID dispid);